kubernetes-sigs/gateway-api/hack/README-mkdocs-linking.md

 ## Running Tests

-To verify the logic (CLI, link conversion, ID generation, regex patching), run the test suite:
+To verify the logic (link conversion, ID generation, regex patching), run the test suite:

 ### 1. Using Pytest (Recommended)
 ```bash